Skip to main content

 Using Arguments

-This documentation explains how to pass arguments to a script when executing it from C++.
+This guide explains how to pass arguments from C++ to a Varjus script at runtime (the main function).

 Defining the Argument Callback